-Let's get back to this recipe, Regina decided to go for Rum with this one but feel free to swap it out with your alcohol of choice.
-We went with Marmeleiro on this one.
+Let's get back to this recipe, we decided to go for Rum with this one but feel free to swap it out with your alcohol of choice.
+Marmeleiro was our honey of choice.
 Traditionally Caipirinhas are made with raw cane sugar, but lately, honey Caipirinhas are becoming more popular.
 This is an exciting new development!

 Servings: 2 cocktails